fieldsend/DBMOPP_generator/README.md

 ```Matlab
 my_complex_instance = DBMOPP(3,10,3,3,2,0.3,2,8,2,false,true,0.2);
 ```
 This is a 10-dimensional problem, with three competing objectives.
-30% of the design space is soft constraint violating, 20% is neutral, there are 2 global Pateto set regions, which do not duplicate performance.
+30% of the design space is soft constraint violating, 20% is neutral, there are 2 global Pareto set regions, which do not duplicate performance.
 There are also local fronts and domainace resistance regions.

 ![Complex problem instance](/assets/images/complex_dbmopp.jpg "Complex problem instance")